nyaadevs/nyaa/README.md

 - Connect to mysql as root
     - Verify that the result of `SHOW VARIABLES LIKE 'binlog_format';` is `ROW`
     - Execute `GRANT REPLICATION SLAVE ON *.* TO 'username'@'localhost';` to allow your configured user access to the binlog

+### Setting up ES
+- Run `./create_es.sh` to create the indices for the torrents: `nyaa` and `sukebei`
+    - The output should show `acknowledged: true` twice
+- Stop the Nyaa app if you haven't already
+- Run `python import_to_es.py` to import all the torrents (on nyaa and sukebei) into the ES indices.
+    - This may take some time to run if you have plenty of torrents in your database.

+Enable the `USE_ELASTIC_SEARCH` flag in `config.py` and (re)start the application.
+Elasticsearch should now be functional!
+The ES indices won't be updated "live" with the current setup, continue below for instructions on how to hook Elasticsearch up to MySQL binlog.

+However, take note that binglog is not necessary for simple ES testing and development; you can simply run `import_to_es.py` from time to time to reindex all the torrents.

 ### Setting up sync_es.py